Dr. Leon Lessinger

 - Selected by President Lyndon B. Johnson as Associate United States Commissioner of Elementary and Secondary Education in the United States Department of Education in Washington, D.C.

 - Holder of three endowed chairs - the University of Southern California, Georgia State University in Atlanta, University of North Florida

 - Dean of the College of Education of the University of South Carolina

-- Now, early in my ninth decade, I see a pattern of ideas and insights that have emerged from so many seminal experiences that have given me a kind of Seminal Wisdom to share on this blog to help people make better life choices.
-It all takes place "In that Space..." between stimulus and response - which is our special human "gift" of our neural potential for mindfulness
+Now, in his ninth decade, Leon sees and shares his patterns of ideas and insights that have emerged from his many seminal experiences and have given him the kind of wisdom - so rarely found or shared - that helps people make better life choices.
+As he says, it all takes place "In that Space..." between stimulus and response - which is our special human "gift" of our potential for mindfulness.